 Following a call to be a theological educator

 Ridley Hall seeks to educate and form all its students for the ministries God is calling them to within the wider Church and the world.
-One of these callings is to be a theological educator, to become one who exercises a significant gift of teaching in the service of the whole Church.
+One of these callings for those training for ordination is to be a theological educator, one who exercises a significant gift of teaching in the service of the whole Church.
+If you believe that you are being called to be a Theological Educator, you should discuss this with your DDO as part of your discernment process.
+If this seems the right calling for you, your Bishops’ Advisory Panel will recommend you for training as a Potential Theological Educator (PTE).

 Following your vocation at Ridley